Barbara Harvey: Career

 After earning her BLitt, Harvey spent a year in the Department of Scottish History at the University of Edinburgh and three years at Queen Mary College, London, where a young Roy Strong was among her students.
 In 1955 she was elected to a tutorial fellowship at Somerville College to replace the departing May McKisack.
 She retired in 1993, having held the college offices of Dean, Librarian and Vice-Principal during her tenure, as well as the role of university Assessor for the 1968–9 academic year.
 She also gave the Ford Lectures in British history in Hilary term 1989, taking as her subject "Living and dying in England 1140–1540, the monastic experience".
 Harvey was elected a Fellow of the British Academy (FBA) in 1982.
 She was appointed a Commander of the Most Excellent Order of the British Empire (CBE) in the 1997 Birthday Honours for services to medieval history.
 She was also elected a Fellow of the Royal Historical Society (FRHistS) and a Fellow of the Society of Antiquaries of London.

 Among Harvey's pupils at Somerville College was Alice Prochaska, who went on to serve as the college's Principal from 2010 to 2017.
 Others included medieval historians Caroline Barron and Teresa Webber.
 Another notable doctoral student was John Blair, tutorial fellow of the Queen's College, Oxford, and co-editor of a festschrift in her honour with Brian Golding, another doctoral student.

 Harvey was the joint winner of the Wolfson History Prize in 1993 for her book Living and Dying in England 1100–1540: The Monastic Experience, which examines the lives of monks at Westminster Abbey, one of England's greatest mediaeval monasteries.
 It was based on her Ford Lectures from four years earlier.
 From 1993 onwards, she was emeritus fellow of Somerville College, Oxford.
+Prior to her death, Harvey was an honorary vice-president of the Henry Bradshaw Society.

 Harvey died on 9 August 2025, at the age of 97.